drocheam/optrace/docs/source/details/color.rst

 **Conversion XYZ to sRGB**

-The linear sRGB values, prior to gamma correction, are obtained through a linear transformation of the CIE XYZ tristimulus values.
+The linear sRGB values, before gamma correction, are obtained through a linear transformation of the CIE XYZ tristimulus values.
 The conversion from CIE XYZ to linear sRGB is defined by the following matrix multiplication :footcite:`BloomMatrices,sRGBWiki`: